In Syria outbreak, polio exploits conflict once more

 Syria had not seen polio since 1999, according to the WHO, but its 2-1/2-year-old conflict, which began with popular protests against President Bashar al-Assad before degenerating into civil war, has brought poverty, violence and displacement to many millions of people there.

 And polio was not far behind.
-Syria's health ministry said on October 19 that 22 children in the country's north eastern Deir al-Zor province had become paralyzed with polio-like symptoms.
+Syria's health ministry said on Oct.
+19 that 22 children in the country's north eastern Deir al-Zor province had become paralysed with polio-like symptoms.
 The WHO's Tunis laboratory has now isolated the polio virus in samples taken from 10 victims.

 VACCINATION CAMPAIGNS